 Gathering the data

-Before you begin the log file analysis, you need to be sure you’re starting with the correct data.
-We’ll be using Screaming Frog Log File Analyzer in this example, which is what we use in practice.
+Before you begin the log file analysis, you need to be sure you’re looking at the correct data.
+Use Screaming Frog Log File Analyzer to help you locate the right information.
+Here’s what to look for:

-- 1-3 months of access logs from the domain being analyzed: 1-3 months worth of log file data will give you an idea for Google’s most recent/relevant crawl behavior for your site.
-If you are using Screaming Frog Log File Analyzer to run the analysis, you’ll need the access log file to be in the following formats:
+- 1-3 months of access logs from the domain being analyzed: 1-3 months worth of past website log file data will give you an idea for Google’s most recent and relevant crawl behavior for your site.
+If you are using Screaming Frog Log File Analyzer to run the actual analysis as well (which we recommend), you’ll need the access log files to be in the following formats:

 - Apache and NGINX